 Volunteering extensively for health fairs here in California, helping organizations set up, providing health screenings, checking vitals, and educating residents about the importance of a healthy lifestyle have been extremely rewarding and enjoyable.
 This experience not only required strong leadership skills but also instilled compassion by practicing advocacy for the community.
 Good leadership and compassion are vital foundations for becoming a strong, competent CRNA.
 When I was shadowing one CRNA, Jennifer, I witnessed a lot of leadership skills being utilized in the OR - from induction to the process of extubating.
 I was especially impressed by her ability to take charge and put people to sleep, remove their pain, and wake them up effortlessly.
 I saw how Jennifer handled the OR with full charisma and how the surgeon completely trusted her and waited until she was ready before the operation began.

-XXXX University is my first choice because I believe in its mission, to develop students to their full potential and as members of the world community.
+____ University is my first choice because I believe in its mission, to develop students to their full potential and as members of the world community.
 Becoming a CRNA has always been my career goal.
-I look forward to developing my critical thinking, analytical reasoning, and creative problem-solving skills as a DNP student in Nurse Anesthesia at XXXX.
+I look forward to developing my critical thinking, analytical reasoning, and creative problem-solving skills as a DNP student in Nurse Anesthesia at ____.

 DNP CRNA Neurosurgical ICU Health Fairs